Nehan-Shanuka/SDGP-CS106-IIT-RMS/README.md

 The IIT RMS is a Resource Management System for the Informatics Institute of Technology (IIT Sri Lanka).

+### Zip file - Open Steps
+in new terminal,
+    1. cd backend
+    2. npm run dev
+in new terminal,
+    1. cd frontend
+    2. npm run dev

 ### Facilitates the IIT RMS is proposed to provide

 1. **Real-time Hall Management Facility (Critical)**